Many of us look forward to retirement – but when it’s a Guide Dog who’s retiring, it can be daunting for a person whose very freedom depends on them.

 However, when Robbie’s harness comes off, she’s the first to join the fun: “The two hang out together and I worry about the advice Zimba might be giving to Robbie!”

 You can help more Guide Dogs like Robbie to enable more people, like Penny, to continue living their lives to the fullest by donating today.
-You could also consider bringing a new Guide Dog puppy into the program by sponsoring a Guide Dog!
+You could also consider bringing a new Guide Dog puppy into the program by becoming a Puppy Partner.!

 Since this article was published, sadly Zimba passed away.
 Our thoughts are with Penny at this time.